-- Health Information Management is ideal for those interested in managing people and data to improve patient care, and for those who intend to sit for the Registered Health Information Management certification examination.
+- Health Information Management is ideal for those interested in managing people and data to improve patient care, and for those who intend to sit for the Registered Health Information Administrator certification examination.

 - Health Information Technology focuses on information systems and data analysis, providing the skills you need to lead in the next generation of health information management.

-The University of Wisconsin-Green Bay Bachelor of Science in Health Information Management and Technology program is in candidacy status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The University of Wisconsin-Green Bay Bachelor of Science in Health Information Management and Technology program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Accreditation by CAHIIM is a mechanism for assuring academic quality in higher education.

 Credits for Completion